Improving Reverse k Nearest Neighbors Queries: Conclusions and future works

 \section{Conclusions and future works}

-In this paper, we propose CSD, a discriminant method to determine points whether belong to the R$k$NN set without issuing any queries with non-constant computational complexity.
-An efficient R$k$NN algorithm, named CSD-R$k$NN, is also implemented by using CSD.
-The comparative experiments are conducted between CSD-R$k$NN and other two RkNN algorithms of the state-of-the-art.
-The experimental results show that CSD-R$k$NN significantly outperforms its competitors in various aspects, except that CSD-R$k$NN needs to access more points to generate the candidate set when the distribution of points is very uneven.
-However, CSD-R$k$NN does not require costly validation of each candidate point.
+In this paper, we propose an efficient approach to verify potential R$k$NN points without issuing any queries with non-constant computational complexity.
+With the proposed verification approach, an efficient R$k$NN algorithm is implemented.
+The comparative experiments are conducted between the proposed R$k$NN and other two R$k$NN algorithms of the state-of-the-art.
+The experimental results show that our algorithm significantly outperforms its competitors in various aspects, except that our algorithm needs to access more points to generate the candidate set when the distribution of points is very uneven.
+However, our algorithm does not require costly validation of each candidate point.
 Hence the distribution of data has very limited impact on its overall performance.

-As an efficient discriminant method for improving R$k$NN queries, CSD has a great potential and can be further developed.
-Our plan in the future is to extend the application of CSD to other variants of R$k$NN, including multidimensional R$k$NN, continuous R$k$NN, constrained R$k$NN, etc.